 Tunis Travel Guide

-The capital city of this North African gem is Tunisia's largest city and stretches along the coastal plains and surrounding hills of the Gulf of Tunis.
+The capital of Tunis is Tunisia's largest city and stretches along the coastal plains and surrounding hills of the Gulf of Tunis.
 Steeped in a rich and fascinating history, Tunis is home to the famous Roman ruins of Carthage, a UNESCO World Heritage Site and popular tourist attraction, dating back to the fourth century BC.
 Tunis has witnessed the passage of the Phoenicians, Romans, Vandals, Byzantines, Turks, Spanish and French over the last 3,000 years.

 Other attractions in the city include the National Museum of Bardo which tells the stories of Tunisia's history from the Phoenicians right through to modern-day times, while the old Medina in the centre of Tunis co-exists with the modern architecture of the new city (Ville Nouvelle), linked by labyrinths of alleys and covered passages infused throughout by the magical aromas, vibrant colours and sounds of bustling souks.